-Day 4 Sparta - Olympia
+Day 4 Sparta - Olympia: Site Tour

-Driving from Sparta to Olympia, we arrive in the early afternoon.
+Today we travel by road to Olympia, arriving in the early afternoon.

 After lunch we will have a tour of the site of ancient Olympia and the excellent on-site museum.
 This was a place in ancient Greece where rival states shed their protective armour and congregated in peace to enjoy the ancient games and make offerings to the Gods.
 The temple of Zeus once dominated the entire complex and housed the 13 m (43 foot) statue of Zeus, considered by the Greeks to be one of the original Seven Wonders of the Ancient World.